 I have been a manager for over 8 years now and I love every aspect of the role.
 No day is ever the same – it definitely keeps me on my toes.

 Outside of work I spend most of my spare time with my pets, oh, and my other half Stuart and little girl Edith.
-My house is ruled by my hand-reared cat, Pumpkin, who makes sure that my three beautiful dogs are always on their best behaviour.
-Drakey, my totally crazy Working Cocker Spaniel, used to compete in a sport call Flyball but has now retired; Winnie is my lovely rescue lurcher who was bought into the surgery as a stray and I just had to take her home; and then there's Poppi, a super cute, but incredibly cheeky, Chihuahua cross Jack Russell; there is never a dull moment when Poppi is about!
+My house is ruled by my hand-reared cat, Pumpkin, who makes sure that my two beautiful dogs are always on their best behaviour.
+Drakey, my totally crazy Working Cocker Spaniel, used to compete in a sport call Flyball but has now retired and then there's Poppi, a super cute, but incredibly cheeky, Chihuahua cross Jack Russell; there is never a dull moment when Poppi is about!

 I love the country lifestyle and live in a little village on the edge of Stamford – one day I hope to own a little small holding and be surrounded by my wonderful pets!!
 I can but dream!!

 I first joined Oundle Veterinary Surgery as a part time nurse with a young family in 2006.
 Fast forward one decade..my children have grown up and left home, and I have redeployed to our surgery in Thrapston to begin a new phase in my career.

 Emma initially joined our nursing team in March 2005 after gaining her qualification in 2004.
 She returned to the surgery in March 2011 following her second period of maternity leave.
 Emma’s nursing knowledge and skills make her a very useful addition to our team.
 Emma spends her time at the Thrapston surgery and is responsible for processing all insurance claims.